Lauren Grodstein: A Friend of the Family (2009)

 A Friend of the Family, according to Grodstein, is “about family and loving your kids.
 And both dads in the book do.”
 The novel details the tragic consequences that result when the main character, a doctor named Pete Dizinoff, tries to prevent his college-aged son from becoming romantically involved with his best friend's much older, troubled daughter.

 An Explanation for Everything (2013)

 A novel about the loss of love and belief, telling the story of a college professor named Andy, who's still coping with the death of his wife when he agrees to take on an independent study course for a female student with spiritual views very different from his own.

 Our Short History (2017)

-Grodstein's most recent book is about a single mother, Karen, who is writing a memoir for her son, Jake, to read after she passes away.
+Grodstein's novel is about a single mother, Karen, who is writing a memoir for her son, Jake, to read after she passes away.
 The novel was called "one of the best of 2017" by several critics.

+We Must Not Think of Ourselves (2023)

+Grodstein's best-selling work to date, We Must Not Think of Ourselves was selected as the December 2023 Read with Jenna pick on the Today Show.
+It was also the People Magazine Book of the Week for November 28- December 4, 2023, and was a New York Times Editor's Choice, and named a Best Book of the Year by Kirkus and Lilith Magazine, among others.
+Sarah Jessica Parker also named it one of her year's favorites.